-MOVED BY: F. Campbell SECONDED BY: K. Thompson
+MOVED BY: P. Kehoe SECONDED BY: J. Atkinson

-Resolved, That the Board of Directors move out of in-camera discussion.
+Resolved, That the committee move out of in-camera session for discussion.

-7. Mill of Kintail Roof, Report 3248/22
+5. Mill of Kintail Museum Roof, Report 3248 /22

-S. Lawryk provided an update on the Mill of Kintail Roof project.
-The roof was re-shingled in 2001 with cedar shakes but upon inspection this past summer it was noted to be in disrepair and was temporary repaired to control further damage.
-MCVA is engaging with Mississippi Mills Township to review replacement options that meet the Ontario Heritage Act as the building is a designated Heritage building.
+S. Lawryk provided an update on the condition of the Mill of Kintail Roof and the need to repair sooner than planned.
+MCVA is engaging with Mississippi Mills Township to look at options for roof repair that also meet the Ontario Heritage Act as the building is a designated Heritage building and must conform to specific requirements.

-The roof repair was identified in 10-year Capital Plan but will need to be done sooner than planned.
 Quotes have been received from contractors and are higher than \$50,000 assumed in the 10-year Capital Plan.

-Next steps include meeting Monday October 24 with the Township of Mississippi Mills and the Heritage Committee to discuss roof options; firming up all quotations from suppliers and to arrange for work to be completed in 2023.
-The Conservation Area and Museum Building & Art restricted reserve has some funds available to carry out the work.
+Next steps include meeting with the Township of Mississippi Mills and the Heritage Committee to discuss roof options; firming up all quotations from suppliers and to arrange for work to be completed in 2023.
+The Conservation Area and Museum Building & Art restricted reserves have funds available to carry out the work.